Best MRE Meals To Stockpile For The Coming Food Crisis

 Most are packaged in a material that is both water and heat-resistant.

-So boiling them is no issue whatsoever.
+So boiling them is an option.

 This method is particularly useful in survival situations.